eclipse-ibeji/ibeji-example-applications/freyja_adapters/cloud/azure_cloud_connector_adapter/README.md

 # Azure Cloud Connector Adapter

-This is an example implementation of an adapter for the [Azure Cloud Connectors](../../../cloud_connectors/azure/README.md).

-This adapter is used to communicate with an Azure Cloud Connector to synchronize in-vehicle signals with the cloud.
+The Azure Cloud Connector Adapter is used to communicate with the [Azure Cloud Connectors](../../../cloud_connectors/azure/README.md) to synchronize in-vehicle signals with the cloud.

 ## Prerequisites